Earth System Science Interdisciplinary Center

 David Trossman (PI), Nathalie Zilberman (Co-I), Helen Pillar (Co-I): Collaborative Research: Using Models and Historical Data to Guide Effective Monitoring and Enhance Understanding of Deep Ocean Oxygen Variability; NSF Chemical Oceanography #: 2242741 (2023-2026); this is funding Nemi Abomaye-Nimenibo at Louisiana State University's Department of Oceanography & Coastal Sciences

 David Trossman (PI), Paige Lavin (Co-I): From the Shelves to the Deep: Satellite-Derived Profiles for Operational Ocean Heat Content Applications in the North Atlantic and Pacific Oceans.
-NASA OSTST (this is funding myself + full-time postdoc at the University of Maryland-College Park, 07/2025-06/2029)
+NASA OSTST (this is funding myself + (potentially a) full-time postdoc at the University of Maryland-College Park, 07/2025-06/2029)